OEWG Chair releases Zero Draft and Rev 1 of the Final Report, setting stage for final talks

 At its organisational session in March 2026, the permanent mechanism would establish three DTGs.

-- The first will focus on action-oriented measures to enhance state resilience and ICT security, protecting critical infrastructure, and promoting cooperative action to address threats in the ICT environment.
+- The first would focus on action-oriented measures to enhance state resilience and ICT security, protecting critical infrastructure, and promoting cooperative action to address threats in the ICT environment.

 - The second group would continue the discussions on how international law applies to the use of ICTs in the context of international security.